 How Much Does Independent Living Cost?

-Depending on location, prices range from $1,500 to $4,000 per month to reside in an independent living community.
+Depending on the location, prices for independent living communities range from $1,500 to $4,000 per month.
 Independent living facilities often bundle rent, utilities, and amenities into the overall monthly cost.
-Costs vary by location.

 Continuing Care Retirement Community

-A continuing care retirement community (CCRC) is a life plan community offering an independent, amenity-rich lifestyle with access to onsite care should medical needs progress.
-This continuum of care offers stability, allowing residents to stay in one community for the long term.
+A continuing care retirement community (CCRC) is a life plan community offering an independent, amenity-rich lifestyle with access to onsite care if medical needs should progress.
+This continuum of care offers greater stability, allowing residents to stay in one community for the long term.

 How Much Does Living in a Continuing Care Retirement Community Cost?

 According to CBRE Group, a U.S. commercial real estate firm, the average CCRC entrance fee is $329,000.
-Monthly charges can range from $3,000 to $5,000 but may increase as needs change.
-It’s important to note that these fees may include the cost of care, depending on the contract and community you choose.
+Monthly charges can range from $3,000 to $5,000 but can increase as needs change.
+It's important to note that these fees may include the cost of care, depending on the contract and community you choose.

 Assisted Living Retirement Community